opendevshop/devshop/INSTALL.md

 Installing DevShop
 ==================

-The fastest way to install DevShop is with the new standalone <a href="http://drupalcode.org/project/devshop.git/blob_plain/refs/heads/6.x-1.x:/install.sh">install.sh</a> script.
+DevShop is installed with a standalone <a href="https://raw.githubusercontent.com/opendevshop/devshop/0.x/install.sh">install.sh</a> script.

 The script is designed to work on any Debian or RedHat/CentOS server.
 Please file issues if you have any problems with it.